First Mongol invasion of Burma: Treaty of Beijing

 In January 1287, the embassy arrived at Beijing, and was received by the Yuan emperor.
 The Burmese delegation formally acknowledged Mongol suzerainty of their kingdom, and agreed to pay annual tribute tied to the agricultural output of the country.
 (Indeed, the tribute was no longer nominal.)
 In exchange, the emperor agreed to withdraw his troops.
 For the emperor, the Burma campaign was the only bright spot; his other Southeast Asian expeditions had gone badly.
-He did not want to invest more troops pacify the rest of the kingdom.
+He did not want to invest more troops to pacify the rest of the kingdom.
 He preferred a vassal ruler.
 The Burmese embassy arrived back at Hlegya in May 1287, and reported the terms to the king.

 Breakdown

 But the agreement broke down a month later.
 In late June, the defeated king and his small retinue left their temporary capital for Pagan.
 But on 1 July 1287, King Narathihapate was captured en route and assassinated by his second son Thihathu, the Viceroy of Prome.
 Anarchy ensued.
 Each region in the country which had not revolted broke away.
 No successor to Narathihapate, who could honor and enforce the terms of the treaty of Beijing, emerged.
 Indeed, a king would not emerge until May 1289.